julienlevasseur/Profiler/README.md

 > **Note**
 >
-> Cloud Profile Manager hsa been tested only with bash and zsh.
+> Profiler hsa been tested only with bash and zsh.
 > Any contribution to validate other shells are welcomed.

 ##### preserveProfile